snowkiterdude/petestechjourney/UTM_SETUP.md

 Its important that we reset a few things as we clone the base VM such as mac address, the machine-id, ssh keys, and hostname.
 If we don't reinitialize these configurations, the VM will not be able to connect to the internet or join our K8s cluster.

-* click the copy button
+* Click the copy button
-* on the new copy open settings
+* On the new copy open settings
-  * in the network section click the random button next to the mac address to generate a new mac address
+  * In the network section click the random button next to the mac address to generate a new mac address
-  * Change the name of the new VM to worker-01
+  * Change the name of the new VM to the coresponding control/worker hostname
-* repeat these steps for worker-02 and worker-03
+* Repeat these steps until you have cloned all your VMs.. control-01, control-02, control-03, worker-01, worker-02, worker-03

 * Start up the VM and SSH to if from your mac terminal
 * `sudo -i` to become root
 * `vim reset_vm.sh` and copy the following script into it.
 * `chmod +x reset_vm.sh` to make it executable
 * `./reset_vm.sh` to run the script.
-* comment out the HOSTNAME, and IP_ADDRA lines as needed per server.
+* Comment in/out the HOSTNAME, and IP_ADDRA lines as needed per server.

-* ssh and run the script on all four VMs.
-Once the script is done reboot each the VM.
+* ssh and run the script on all VMs, even the origonal control-01 VM.
+Once the script is done reboot each VM.

 ```shell
 #!/bin/bash